This easy frittata recipe pairs all-natural turkey sausage and your favorite veggies for a simple yet delicious egg dish.

 - Add turkey sausage and vegetables to cast iron skillet.

 - Whisk together eggs, almond milk, salt & pepper.
 Pour eggs into skillet making sure mixture settles evenly all the ingredients.

 - Bake 8-10 minutes or until eggs are set.

 I used my Lodge cast iron cornbread skillet but you don’t need a fancy skillet to make this.
 You can use any cast iron or pie dish.
 Heck you can even make this in the slow cooker.
 Don’t believe me?
 See below!
 For the slow cooker version I added homemade white sweet potato hash browns.

 All I did to make them was shred the sweet potatoes with a grater and season them with s&p.

 If you use the exact measurements for the skillet frittata then you’ll need a 2-quart slow cooker for this.
 Otherwise you can double the recipe and use a 4-quart.

 Add all the ingredients in and let it cook for a couple of hours on HIGH or until the eggs are set.

 The frittata was made in a Lodge L8CB3 Pre-Seasoned Cornbread Wedge.

 Samples of Jennie-O all-natural turkey sausage were provided for use in this recipe.
 The recipe and product opinions are 100% my own.
-This post contains affiliate links, which means I receive money if you make a purchase using one of the links.
-For more about my disclosure policy see here: https://fitslowcookerqueen.com/about/disclosure-policy/
+This post contains affiliate links which means if you click on one of the product links, I might receive compensation.
+For more about my disclosure policy see here: https://fitslowcookerqueen.com/about/disclosure-policy/.